deavid/yarrosco/README.md

 License
 --------

-Not licensed yet.
-It is planned to be released with an Apache License v2.
+Licensed under Apache License v2.

-TODO: Review licenses of all dependencies to ensure the result can be properly licensed Apache.
-The source itself might be apache, but the resulting build might not be redistributable if there is a license conflict.

-* Currently, as of Arpil 25th 2022, all deps are compatible with Apache as long as original sources are not modified.
+NOTE: Only the files present in this folder are licensed under Apache License v2.
+  The dependencies of the different programs have their own licenses.
+  The resulting binaries may or may not be licensable as Apache License v2.